Airstrikes target suspected Pakistani Taliban hideouts in Afghanistan | Law-Order

 - Pakistan

-Pakistan in rare airstrikes targeted multiple suspected hideouts of the Pakistani Taliban inside neighboring Afghanistan on Tuesday, dismantling a training facility and killing some insurgents, four security officials said.
+Pakistan, in rare airstrikes, targeted multiple suspected hideouts of the Pakistani Taliban inside neighbouring Afghanistan on Tuesday, dismantling a training facility and killing some insurgents, four security officials said.

+The strikes were carried out in a mountainous area in Paktika province bordering Pakistan, said the officials.
+They spoke on the condition of anonymity because they were not authorised to speak to the media on the record.

+It was unclear whether the jets went deep inside Afghanistan, and how the strikes were launched.

-In Kabul, the Afghan Defense Ministry condemned the airstrikes by Pakistan, saying the bombing targeted civilians, including women and children.
+In Kabul, the Afghan Defence Ministry condemned the airstrikes by Pakistan, saying the bombing targeted civilians, including women and children.

 It said that most of the victims were refugees from the Waziristan region.